-The Michigan Solar Farm Installations Map offers current, proposed, and deferred or canceled solar projects in Michigan.
+The Solar Farms in Michigan Installations Map offers current, proposed, and deferred or canceled solar projects in Michigan.
 Information is taken from both public and government reports from the Michigan Public Services Commission.
 This site is updated as information becomes available.

 Images below may contain affiliate links that, if purchased, we may receive a commission.
 See our Affiliate Disclosure for more information.